 - masc. proper name, from Hebrew Yoh'el, name of a minor Old Testament prophet, literally "the Lord is God;" the same name as Elijah (q.v.) but with the elements reversed.

 The personal name that became common in Devon and Cornwall and the Breton districts of Yorkshire and the Eastern Counties immediately after the Conquest is from Old Breton Iudhael, from Iud- "chief, lord" + hael "generous."
 It is the source of the modern British surname Joel, as well as Jewell, Joule, and Jolson.

 - joepye-weed (n.)

 - 1818, said to be so called from the name of an Indian who used it to cure typhus in New England.
-The story that dates from 1893.
+The story dates from 1822.

 - joey (n.)

 - "young kangaroo," 1839, sometimes said to be from a native Australian word joè, but more recently often said to be of unknown origin.
 Perhaps an extended use of Joey, the familiar form of the male proper name Joseph, for which Partridge lists many common or coarse meanings in 20c.
 Australian slang.
 Farmer & Henley ("Slang and Its Analogues") quote an 1887 article on "Australian Colloquialisms":

 JOEY is a familiar name for anything young or small, and is applied indifferently to a puppy, or a kitten, or a child, while a WOOD-AND-WATER-JOEY is a hanger about hotels and a doer of odd jobs.